akarsh-enciphers/beta-Threads/content/setup.md

 3. Unzip the downloaded zip file for Threads application.

-4. Then use these commands to run the application server on your localhost:
+4. Then go inside the main directory of the application and use these commands to run the application server on your localhost:

-    a. `$ cd enciphers_web-master`
+    a. `$ cd Threads-main`

     b. `$ npm install`

+    c.
+Enter 'yes' if you want to add dummy users to the application.

-    c. `$ npm start`
+    d. `$ npm start`

 5. After using the above commands you will see the message in the terminal like these given below which means that the application server has been connected to the MongoDB database.